-T1-T3: Phoneme isolation and deletion (CPSAS).
+2.4.1 | T1-T3: Phoneme isolation and deletion (CPSAS)

 These two tasks involved the same stimuli and structure as the CPSAS nonword repetition task.
 Nonword repetition was administered first, followed by isolation, then deletion.
 In part one, children were asked to isolate/delete the first phoneme in the nonword.
 In part two, they were asked to isolate/delete the final phoneme.

-T4: Phoneme deletion (PhAB2).
+2.4.2 | T4: Phoneme deletion (PhAB2)

 The phoneme deletion task from the Phonological Assessment Battery 2nd edition (Gibbs & Bodman, 2014) was administered.
 The test consisted of three parts with six items each.
-Children were asked to delete 1) the final consonant from a three-phoneme word, 2) the initial consonant from a four-phoneme word, and 3) the second phoneme of an initial consonant digraph from a four-five phoneme word.
+Children were asked to delete (a) the final consonant from a three-phoneme word, 2) the initial consonant from a four-phoneme word and (b) the second phoneme of an initial consonant digraph from a four-five phoneme word.